rschristopher/ischristtrue.com/src/modern-views/free-will.md

  not only was tempted by Satan, but also participates in the will of the father, with perfect obedience so as to glorify God (the father).
-Christ's human will participated harmoniously with His divine will, and in a way that makes it possible for us to participate harmoniously with His divine sovereign will.
+Christ's human will participated harmoniously with His divine will, and did so in a way that makes it possible for us to participate harmoniously with His divine sovereign will.
 By coming to Christ we find in Christ an answer to the *free will* question;